-Go behind-the-scenes with the U.S. Men's National Team during its pursuit of gold at the 2019 IIHF Men's World Championship with the daily notebook entries below.
+A behind-the-scenes look at the U.S. Men's National Team during the 2019 IIHF Men's World Championship with the daily notebook entries below.

 Team USA’s journey took a new turn today as the team set off for Bratislava, the capital city of Slovakia that includes some 430,000 people and is located on the western edge of the country, just about 45 minutes from Vienna, Austria.
 Bratislava is the site of the U.S. quarterfinal game tomorrow against Russia and also will be the location for the semifinals and medal games in this 83rd IIHF Men’s World Hockey Championship.